BaoLocPham/Tensorflow-Deep-Learning/README.md

 # Tensorflow_Deep_Learing
-This repository for learning Tensorflow and reparing for Tensorflow Certificate exam
+> 📝This repository for learning Tensorflow and reparing for Tensorflow Certificate exam